Akuli/oomph/docs/syntax.md

 Here are the different kinds of tokens.
 If more than one of these rules match, then the first matching rule should be used.
-- An identifier consists of one or more of the following characters: uppercase and lowercase ASCII letters A-Z and a-z, the underscore, and digits 0-9.
+- A simple identifier consists of one or more of the following characters: uppercase and lowercase ASCII letters A-Z and a-z, the underscore, and digits 0-9.
   The fist character can't be a digit.
+- An import identifier consists of two simple identifiers with `::` in between.
-- If an identifier token is a keyword, such as `let` or `func`, it is converted to be a keyword token rather than an identifier token.
+- If a simple identifier token is a keyword, such as `let` or `func`, it is converted to be a keyword token rather than an identifier token.
   This means that keywords can't be used as variable names, for example, because that requires an identifier token, not a keyword token.